kujacorp/checklist/docs/HOSTING.md

 You can host the app by building the backend and the frontend and tying them together with Nginx.

+# Pre-Requisites
+You will need:
+- A server with Go and Node.js installed
+- A PostgreSQL instance and its connection info (host, user, password, dbname)

+# Instructions

 1. Build the backend
 ```bash
 # From the root directory